The Ridington family contributed to the Western Maryland community in a number of ways during their nearly 60 years of combined teaching on the Hill.

 The annual Ridington lecture honors two long-time teachers at McDaniel, William Robbins Ridington and Edith Farr Ridington.
 After the Ridingtons’ deaths, their family endowed this annual lectureship, which began in 1991.
 Below is a list of past Ridington speakers.

-Click on the names in green to open a new window with a search of all items by that speaker.
+Click on the names in to open a new window with a search of all items by that speaker.

 1991 – Robin Ridington, “Freedom and Authority: Teachings of the Hunters”